Navarro County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: After your suspension period is over, you will need to meet certain requirements to reinstate your license, including:
+- Reinstatement Requirements: After your suspension period ends and your criminal case concludes, you must meet certain requirements to reinstate your license.

 Navarro County DMV Offices